 Review BPP tax issues for equipment, furniture, fixtures, and inventory.

 Commercial property tax reduction may be possible by filing a timely protest, presenting income and expense data, documenting vacancies or condition issues, using comparable sales, and challenging unequal appraisal.
+Working with a licensed property tax attorney improves outcomes for high-value or complex commercial assets.

 Useful evidence may include rent rolls, income statements, expense reports, vacancy records, repair estimates, photos, comparable sales, market cap rates, and unequal appraisal data.
+The strongest evidence varies by property type — income evidence for office and retail, cost and condition evidence for industrial, and cap rate analysis for multifamily.

 Yes.
 If the ARB result remains unfair, commercial property owners may need to evaluate appeal options, arbitration, or a property tax lawsuit depending on the facts and deadlines.
+Having an attorney involved from the protest stage preserves all post-ARB options.